open-education-api/specification/docs/home.md

 * Safe sharing of information in a trusted environment.
 * Continuous knowledge sharing thanks to collaboration with other educational institutes.

-## Our vision

-It is our goal at SURF to continually define and further develop the OOAPI, in close cooperation with the Community, and in accordance with the guidelines set out in the Governance model, so that it can be used by as many schools, colleges, and universities in the Netherlands as possible.

-Furthermore, educational institutes that want to publish education data in a standardized way can implement their own API, based on the OOAPI standard.

 ## Creating a standard together

 Apps are constantly evolving…

 To create an all-encompassing, standard API, it is essential to understand the ever-changing needs of the various educational institutes.
-That is why we place great value on the role of the community.
-We believe that by working together, we can create a standard API (the OOAPI) that best serves all students in the Netherlands.
+Therefore, he community places great value on working in close cooperation to create a standard API (the OOAPI) that best serves as many educational institutes in the Netherlands as possible.

+Furthermore, educational institutes that want to publish education data in a standardized way can implement their own API, based on the OOAPI standard.

 ## Interested in joining us?